hlship/cli-tools/README.md

 The job board updates status lines as they change, and highlights lines that have recently changed.

 This is built on the `tput` command line tool, so it works on OS X and Linux, but **not on Windows**.

+The above `job-status-demo`, like `colors`, can be added by including the `net.lewisship.cli-tools.job-status-demo` namespace.

 ## License